Exeter Greyhound Stadium

 Exeter Greyhound Stadium, also known as the Marsh Barton Stadium, was a greyhound racing stadium in Marsh Barton, Exeter.

-It is not to be confused with the County Ground Stadium that also hosted independent greyhound racing and speedway from 1930 to 1986.
+It is not to be confused with the County Ground Stadium that also hosted independent greyhound racing from 1930 to 1986 and speedway from 1945 to 1951.

 Origins and opening

 Marsh Barton south of Exeter and north of Alphington consisted of the former Marsh Barton Priory also known as St Marys Priory (home to Augustinian canons regular) and Marsh Barton Lane which led to the Priory and Cottage at the turn of the 20th century.
 Either side to west and east were the Teign Valley line and Great Western Railway respectively; the former swung in a westerly direction towards Ide whilst the latter made its way south to Dawlish.

 The site was selected as the ideal place for a new greyhound track with the nearby catchment area of Exeter.
 The stadium was constructed along the south side of Marsh Barton Lane and consisted of four buildings on the home straight.
 Racing began Saturday 21 July 1928 and was hailed as a success by the local press.
 The venue was initially known as Oak Marsh before Marsh Barton was used.
 The first ever winner was Mr Tolkien's Sparks.
 The promoter was Mr J Bonus but the track was independent (unaffiliated to a governing body) at this stage.